Ahmadnoorkhan1/data-structures/Queue/README.md

-# My Understanding of Stacks
+# My Understanding of Queue
-An implementation for understanding Stacks using javascript.
+An implementation for understanding Queues using javascript.

-## Stacks
+## Queue
-A Stack is a one-ended linear data structure which models a real world stack.
-It has two opearations push and pop.
-It follows The LIFO operation.
+A queue is a linear data structure which models real world queues by having two primary operations
+- Enqueue
+- Dequeue

-**Where are Stacks used?**
+**Where are Queue used?**
-Stacks are used to make functionalities like undo, redo.
-They can be used to manage recursive function calls and return addresses.
-It can help in backtracking algorithms.
-It can be used to implement Depth First Search on a graph.
+Queues are used in waiting line like mdoels.
+They are used in web server requests management where you want first come first serve.
+It can be implemented with breadth first search on graph.

 ## Complexity
 | Functions        | Complexity                     |